A glass etched monogram candy jar makes a great gift or simply something beautiful to add to your home decor. A simple DIY craft tutorial idea.

 While waiting for the etching to set, I started working on the lid.
 Glue the wood knob to the top center of the flat lid and wait for it to dry.

 After it had dried for a little while I went to spray paint it.
-But the spray paint would not stick to the wooden knob so instead, I got out some white acrylic paint and painted it with a trusty old paintbrush – that step not shown.
+But the spray paint would not stick to the wooden knob so instead, I got out some white acrylic paint and painted it with a trusty old paintbrush - that step was not shown.

 When the glass etching is done, wash off with water and remove the vinyl stencil.
 Look how pretty!